Nikucyan/ARG/ARG-List.md

 This document is maintained by [Nikucyan](https://github.com/Nikucyan) & [bdcformpara](https://github.com/bdcformpara).

-> This is an *ARG list* recording some of the interesting ARGs (Alternative Reality Games) around the world.
+> This is an *ARG list* recording some of the interesting ARGs (Alternate Reality Games) around the world.
 The main purpose is to study the game plays from various dev. groups.
 > Some organizations and producers may be controversial, this document is for learning and communication purposes only.